ahabegger/CSE278-Socket-Chatroom/README.md

 - `thread_server(int socket)`: Checks if the received message is a loginAttempt.
 - `loginAttempt(char* loginInfo, int socket)`: Performs an SQL query on the database to check login credentials.
 - `thread_Send(int socket)`: Sends messages to clients.
-- `thread_Receive(int socket)`: Receives messages from clients and checks if the received message is a loginAttempt.
+- `thread_Receive(int socket)`: Receives messages from clients and checks if the message received is a login attempt.
 - `int main(int argc, char const *argv[])`: Creates threads for handling client connections.

 ### SocketClient.cpp
-- `thread_Send(int socket)`: Handles sending messages and files, as well as exiting the client.
+- `thread_Send(int socket)`: Handles sending messages and files and exiting the client.
 - `thread_Receive(int socket)`: Handles receiving messages and files from other users.
 - `checkLogin(string username, string password, int socket)`: Sends loginAttempt to the server and sets the user title.
 - `main(int argc, char const *argv[])`: Handles the login loop and creates send and receive threads.